30-Minute Lower Body Trisets

 three women performing a double leg deadlift in a lower body strength workout with dumbbells

-How To Do A Romanian Deadlift
+How To Do A Deadlift

 1. Start standing feet shoulder-width apart and knees slightly bent.
 Hold a dumbbell in each hand at your thighs (overhand grip, palms face your body).
 Option to hold one heavy dumbbell horizontally with the heads of the dumbbell in each hand.